 Yucca plants include a range of perennial plants and shrubs, well-suited to growing in indoor conditions.
 Follow our grow and care guide to find out exactly what you’ll need to do to grow these incredible plants in your home.

 Yucca plants are part of the Asparagaceae family, including over 40 different sub-cultivars.
 Native to Mexico and the Caribbean, these hardy plants offer an attractive indoor display and range in size from smaller plants to shrubs to trees.

 Yucca plants are incredibly slow growers, which makes them an ideal option for container growing.
 More so, as these plants are used to warm, drought conditions, they grow happily indoors without needing too much humidity and moisture.

 The only issue with yucca plants is that the foliage can be toxic to pets, such as dogs, cats and even horses.
 Should you be planning on growing yucca plants with pets, it is perhaps advisable to keep them out of reach or in an area to which your pet does not have access.

 Although there is a range of yucca varieties, there are only a few which are well-suited for indoor growing.
 The most popular chosen cultivars include:

-- Yucca guatemalensis.
-Also known as the Spineless Yucca, this variety has a large bulbous base and long, sword-like leaves.
+- Spineless Yucca (Yucca guatemalensis) This variety has a large bulbous base and long, sword-like leaves.
 This is the most common variety found in homes.

-- Yucca aloifolia.
-Also known as the Spanish Bayonet, this variety has long, shard leaves and deep green, variegated foliage.
+- Spanish Bayonet (Yucca aloifolia) This variety has long, shard leaves and deep green, variegated foliage.
 This cultivar is not advisable for homes with children, as the leaves can be hazardous.

 How to Grow Yucca Plants